For complete and up-to-date M.S.E. information, visit https://lcsr.jhu.edu/mse.

 - Control and Dynamical Systems

 Courses counted toward the track requirement may not be used to satisfy the elective requirement.

 - Elective Course Requirement: Four courses, or two courses and a M.S.E.
-Essay, fulfilling the elective requirement.
-Courses may be any engineering or quantitative (designated E or Q in the course catalog) course, subject to the degree requirement limitations, as approved by the student’s M.S.E. academic adviser.
+Essay or Internship Report*, fulfilling the elective requirement.
+Courses may be any engineering or quantitative (designated E or Q in the course catalogue) course, subject to the degree requirement limitations, as approved by the student’s M.S.E. academic adviser.
 Courses counted toward the elective requirement may not be used to satisfy the track requirements.

 - Academic Ethics: online tutorial required for all incoming M.S.E. students (EN.500.603 Graduate Orientation and Academic Ethics)